marvin-rubia/Customer-Churning-Analysis-and-Prediction/README.md

 ## Conclusion
 __Conclusion from Data Exploration__:

-The 17 features that can help reduce customer churn are:
+The 17 features that affect customer churning are:

 A. Demographic: